The very lovely Emily Miller, LinkedIn Tutor and Coach, has a beautiful soft Kentucky accent. She is a delight to listen to.

 Get your LinkedIn profile right and this will boost your confidence because you will know that it reflects who you and what you do.

 I learned loads from talking to Emily and I think you will too.
-The video (like all the interviews) is available on catch-up for 48 hours, and you can watch it here.
+The video (like all the interviews) was available on catch-up for 48 hours.
 Alternatively, you can buy The Confident Mother complete library for just £47.00 and you will be able to listen to all the interviews at your leisure, long after the online conference has finished.